alanmitchell/bmon-website/guide/appx-dragino-gateway.md

 ---
 layout: single
-title: BMON and Building Monitoring
+title: Configuring Dragino LoRaWAN Gateways
-toc: true
+toc: false
 ---

-# **Configuring Dragino LoRaWAN Gateways**
-{: #configuring-dragino-lorawan}

-Dragino makes a few different LoRaWAN gateways, including the indoor LIG16, the outdoor DLOS8, and the indoor, cellular-capable LG308.
+Dragino makes a few different LoRaWAN gateways, including the LPS8N and the outdoor DLOS8.
 This section gives some notes on how to configure these gateways.
 Full documentation for each gateway is on the Dragino website and should be consulted for detailed information.